Low-Rank Multi-Objective Linear Programming: Examples

 Since $P_5$ is full-dimensional, we have $\rk(M) = 12$.
 We now construct a matrix~$T$ supposed to reduce the rank of~$M$ to~$2$ as follows.
 In the first two columns of~$T$, all entries are set to $-\sqrt{3} / 6$, except the entries in rows \numlist{3;6;9;12} of the first column and in rows \numlist{1;4;7;10} of the second column which are set to zero.
 Column $j = 3, \ldots, 12$ is equal to the normalized vector of $(j - 8)$ times the first plus $(j - 7)$ times the second column.
 Finally, we choose the first $q$~rows of~$T M$ as the objective matrix~$P$, where $3 \leq q \leq 12$.
 By construction of~$T$, the rank of~$P$ is~$2$ for each such~$q$.

-We then apply the \emph{BENSOLVE} VLP solver to solve the resulting MOLPs for every~$q$ via the \texttt{molpsolve} function from \emph{bensolve tools}.
+We then apply the \emph{Bensolve} VLP solver to solve the resulting MOLPs for every~$q$ via the \texttt{molpsolve} function from \emph{bensolve tools}.
 Moreover, for every test problem, we calculate an LU~decomposition of~$P$ by the \texttt{lu} function from Octave, form the cone~$C$ as a \texttt{polyh} object and apply the VLP solver function \texttt{vlpsolve} from \emph{bensolve tools} to the resulting VLP.
 The computing times of solving each MOLP and VLP (including the decomposition step) are measured.
 Each test problem is run seven times in succession.
 However, only the last five runs are used to calculate the average computing time.

-\cref{fig:example_1_mean_molp} plots the average computing times against the number of objectives.
+\Cref{fig:example_1_mean_molp} plots the average computing times against the number of objectives.
 The computing time for the MOLP increases exponentially with~$q$.
 In contrast, the time for solving the VLP, including decomposition, remains nearly constant.
-This proves the effectiveness of the stated approach.